 No, it is not painful because we will numb your mouth with anesthesia during the procedure.
 You should not feel discomfort or pain after the treatment as well.
 We can provide you with after-care instructions.
 You can manage temporary pain at home with over-the-counter pain medication.

 How do you care for a dental bridge?

 You should remove and clean a removable dental bridge at least twice a day.
 You should remove a removable bridge at night before sleep to prevent choking or discomfort while sleeping.
 When dental implants secure them, you can maintain dental bridges like regular natural teeth and do not need special care.

 How long is the dental bridge procedure?

+Schedule a dental exam and dental bridge consultation in our Charlotte dental practice today.
 Do you want to see if dental bridges are right for you?
-Call Dr. Greg Reece at 704.486.8911.
-The professionals at Dentistry of the Queen City are committed to providing high-quality care to patients of all ages.
+Call Dr. Greg Reece at 704-486-8911 or request a consultation.
+The professionals at Dentistry of the Queen City provide high-quality care to patients of all ages.